uml-robotics/uml_hri_nerve_armada_workstation/README.md

 ## Usage
 This package supplements other moveit config packages which have the proper launch and configuration files to bring up the robot on the workstation in a gazebo simulation

+- The following changes have already been applied to any repositories in the [Integrated Packages](#integrated-packages) section of this README and this information serves as a guide to include additional repositories in the future.

 - In the robot\_description directory (or similar location) of a new robot's moveit_config package, the user should create an .xacro file that contains instructions for how to assemble the robot and workstation model.
 The result should look something similar to the code provided below from the forked kinova-ros repository linked in [Integrated Packages](#integrated-packages) below:

 ```